Isaac-Ayanda/Ansible-Dynamic-Assignments-Community-Roles/project13.md

 ![update site.yml](./images/pushed-git.png)

 2. Create a role for MySQL database – it should install the MySQL package, create a database and configure users.
 Download Mysql Ansible Role from the community.
 Here, a MySQL role developed by geerlingguy is used.
 To preserve the GitHub in actual state after installing the new role – make a commit and push to master directory - ‘ansible-config-mgt’.
-- On Jenkins-Ansible server make sure that git is installed and check the version with git --version, then go to ‘ansible-config-mgt’ directory and
+- On Jenkins-Ansible server make sure that git is installed and check the version with git --version, then go to ‘ansible-config-mgt’ directory -

 - Run `git init`
 - Run `git pull https://github.com/<(your-name)>/ansible-config-mgt.git`